Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 #### TODO:

-1. Write tests & stories for each component & page
-2. Hook in Auth0
+1. Hook in Auth0
-3. Hook in MongoDB
+2. Hook in MongoDB
-4. Refactor app to use dynamic data & local storage
+3. Refactor app to use dynamic data & local storage
-5. Create an auto complete component for replay-course page6
+4. Create an auto complete component for replay-course page
-6. Refactor app to work offline and become a PWA
+5. Refactor app to work offline and become a PWA
-7. Refine to get high lighthouse scores
+6. Refine to get high lighthouse scores
-8. Add Head tag content
+7. Add Head tag content
-9. Integrate Kwes Forms
+8. Integrate Kwes Forms
-10. Push to production
+9. Push to production
-11. Test on the golf course
+10. Test on the golf course
-12. Point domain to app
+11. Point domain to app
-13. Integrate with marketing landing page
+12. Integrate with marketing landing page

 ## Build status